 It's also important to not cut your calories too low.
 While this can help speed up the process temporarily, you may end up losing precious lean mass.
 Research suggests that this may be more important for trained individuals and those with less fat to lose, compared to those with less lean mass and more body fat to begin with (15,16,17).

-Start by figuring out how many calories you need a day to lose weight and track your daily intake to ensure you are below this amount daily.
 You can also figure out your calorie needs by getting a body fat test done - this will give you a more personalized and accurate estimation of your calories needs, as well as your approximate lean mass that you can use in step 3 to determine your protein needs.
 A body fat test will also be your best indicator of how your progress is going overall, compared to the scale that is not measuring body fat alone.

 Overall, you should aim to cut calories for about six weeks to three months at a time and then take a break if needed - this will keep you from getting diet fatigue and make the process much more sustainable.